cfpb/design-system/docs/pages/links.md

           <h5>Standalone link</h5>

-          <p>When paired with standalone links, an icon usually appears after the text it represents.
-In certain scenarios, for example a link that takes the user back to a previous page, the icon will appear to the left of the text it represents.
+          <p>When paired with standalone links, an icon is usually placed after the text it represents.
+In certain specific scenarios, for example a link that takes the user back to a previous page, the icon is placed to the left of the text it represents.

           </p>